 When expectant parents find out they’re having a baby with Down syndrome, they often say they feel isolated and alone.
 For those families who speak other languages, that isolation can be even more profound as they look for translated resources and connections with other parents.
 For our Spanish-speaking expectant parents, and for relatives who speak Spanish, there are a variety of Spanish language materials and resources.

-Our book, "Diagnosis to Delivery: A Pregnant Mother’s Guide to Down Syndrome," will soon be available in Spanish for pregnant moms, and we also have a section in our Loved Ones booklet for family members who might be Spanish-speaking.
+Our books, “Diagnosis to Delivery: A Pregnant Mother’s Guide to Down Syndrome,” and “Welcoming a Newborn with Down Syndrome” are both available in Spanish, and we also have a section in our Loved Ones booklet for family members who might be Spanish-speaking.